The need for skilled cybersecurity professionals is already huge. And it's getting bigger.

-Many employers have so many open positions that they are willing to accept candidates with basic cybersecurity training rather than full-fledged degrees.
+A lot of employers have so many open positions that they are willing to accept candidates with basic cybersecurity training rather than full-fledged degrees.

 If you can prove you have the skills to do this work, and perhaps some industry certifications, you can easily get your foot in the door.

-Technical SKILLS YOU NEED to get hired in cybersecurity
+SKILLS YOU NEED to get hired in cybersecurity

 Anyone looking to start a career in cybersecurity needs to possess certain basic skills.

 We reviewed some current job postings for entry-level roles such as Security Analyst, Network Administrator, and Junior Penetration Tester to find out what kinds of technical skills employers want.